 A Special Agent in the FBI stated that someone in that house was believed to have used the computers and laptops that were used to start what has now been referred to as “CelebGate”.

-After the leak the FBI agents started tracing the IP addresses and the Icloud accounts which led them to this house in the South side of Chicago.
-The investigation also traced that the occupants of the house had access to emails and storage cloud storage accounts belonging to the celebrities for several months in 2014.
+After the leak, FBI agents started tracing the IP addresses and the iCloud accounts which led them to this house on the south side of Chicago.
+The investigation also traced occupants of the house who had access to emails and storage cloud storage accounts belonging to the celebrities for several months in 2014.

 Some reported that before the hack they had received numerous scam messages from unknown sources before the hack.
 The FBI agents also said that some unique iCloud accounts had been accessed more than 3263 times and that most of these accounts belonged to the victims of the hack and this is what was quickly dubbed by the internet as “The Fappening”.

 The agents also confirmed that they had not filed any charges on the man.
 They however refused to comment more about the investigation processes.
 The events of this investigation have led to mixed reaction among computer experts.
 Some experts have noted that it is very hard for someone to access the account of his or her targets using their own IP addresses.